dlannan/swampy-docker/README.md

 Being a luvit based system, SWAMPY is entirely built from Web pages (mostly static) and lua.

+## Updating Letsencrypt

+To update the letsencrypt keys, make sure you link or copy the keys to the swampy/keys folder and then you must run docker-compose build again to update the docker image.

 ## License

 It's distributed under [MIT License](LICENSE).